glos/docs/README.md

   - Products

-The documentation is orimarily stored in the repo wiki (https://github.com/glos/docs/wiki)
+The documentation is primarily stored in the repo wiki (https://github.com/glos/docs/wiki)